top of page

 2004

-The Friends of the Northern Rail Trail open miles of new trails on what once was a rail line connecting Boscawen and Lebanon.
-The plan is to build it to within about one half mile of the Concord/Boscawen City Line.
+The Friends of the Northern Rail Trail opens miles of new trails on what once was a rail line connecting Boscawen and Lebanon.
+The plan is to build it to within about a half mile of the Concord/Boscawen city line.

 2006

-A group called the New Hampshire Rail Trail Coalition forms around a major ambitious objective of building a continuous off-road trail from Salem to Lebanon.
-The Merrimack River Greenway Trail would be the connecting link between Pembroke and Boscawen.
+A group called the New Hampshire Rail Trail Coalition forms around an ambitious objective of building a continuous off-road trail from Salem to Lebanon.
+The Merrimack River Greenway Trail would be the connecting link between the Northern Rail Trail in Boscawen and the Salem-to-Concord bike path in Pembroke.

 2009